Christ The King RC Primary School

 Science- This term, pupils will:

-• Explore thermal and electrical conductivity
+• Learn about thermal conductivity and electrical conductivity

 • Plan and carry out fair tests